-1. The person knows or has reasonable cause to believe that conduct has occurred which constitutes:
+- 1. The person knows or has reasonable cause to believe that conduct has occurred which constitutes: - a.
+A misdemeanor or violation offense under the laws of this Commonwealth and relates to: - i.

-- i.
 Carrying, possession, or use of a deadly weapon; or - ii.
 Use, possession, or sale of controlled substances; or - b.
 Any felony offense under the laws of this Commonwealth; and - 2.
 The conduct occurred on the school premises or within one thousand (1,000) feet of school premises, on a school bus, or at a school-sponsored or sanctioned event.